blog

 Tired Of Riding The Google Merry-Go-Round?
 Run With The Bulls.

-The demise of the cookie is postponed again.
+The Demise of the Cookie is Postponed Again

 Cookie blocks next to a laptop - Google again postponing the demise of cookies

-Is the third time the charm?
+Is the Third Time the Charm?

-The ride is over.
+The Ride is Over.

-There’s no need to stress.
+There's no need to stress.
 Let the search giant scramble to find a digital cookie-free solution.
 El Toro has been living in the cookieless world since 2013.
 As the leader in IP Targeting, we use more effective, cookieless targeting to reach your audience.
-Our analytics are based on real human behavior in real-time, not topics of interest gathered from a user’s week-old browsing history.
-We match mobile advertising IDs (MAIDs) to a physical address through the device’s IP address.
+Our analytics are based on actual human behavior in real-time, not topics of interest gathered from a user's week-old browsing history.
+We match mobile advertising IDs (MAIDs) to a physical address through the device's IP address.
 This provides extreme precision and allows us to bypass cookie-based fraud to serve ads directly to the devices in a household within 24 hours.
 Can Google do that? (mic drop).

 Share